Read commonly asked questions and FAQ's about NeurOptimal Neurofeedback. Click on links below or scroll down to learn more:

-You can rent the neurofeedback equipment for one month.
-However, the best results is by renting for 2 months.
-Read or case study on the best uses of neurofeedback home system.
-Extend for another month or two weeks after the first month's rental.
+You can rent the neurofeedback equipment for one month and extend as long as you wish.
+Our client's report the best results has been renting for two to three months.
+Minimum payment is one month.
+Pay as you go, extend for another month or two weeks after the first month's rental.

 Why do we recommend that a parent also train if they are renting a machine primarily for their child’s issues?

 Your child’s brain/central nervous system (CNS), is learning to assess current needs from gathering information in the here-and-now, rather than using habitual information/neural pathways.
-Brain disorders such as anxiety/depression/ADHD are the result of maladaptive brain responses that are based on using habitual information/neural pathways to function not realizing that those responses are not appropriate to the present task.
-(For example, why should the brain produce an anxious state when their is no threat?)
+“An ineffective Brain” prone to heightened feelings of anger, worry and nervousness are the result of maladaptive brain responses that are based on using habitual information/neural pathways to function not realizing that those responses are not appropriate to the present task.
+(For example, why should the brain produce an fear state when their is no threat?)
 A major shift through training is your child’s brain learns to be in a state called regulation: calm, alert, and open to the here-and-now, and only become active only when their is an event that needs action.